easy-graph/Easy-Graph/README.md

       pages={100839},
   }
 ```
-If you notice anything unexpected, please open an issue and let us know.
+📢 If you notice anything unexpected, please open an issue and let us know.
 If you have any questions or require a specific feature, feel free to discuss them with us.
-We are motivated to constantly make EasyGraph even better.
+We are motivated to constantly make EasyGraph even better and let more developers benefit!